mtplr/appunti/bash-shell.md

 `>>` append to (if already exist)

-`&&` "lets you do something based on whether the previous command completed successfully - that's why you tend to see it chained as `do_something && do_something_else_that_depended_on_something`." [source](https://stackoverflow.com/questions/4510640/what-is-the-purpose-of-in-a-shell-command)
+`&&` "lets you do something based on whether the previous command completed successfully - that's why you tend to see it chained as `do_something && do_something_else_that_depended_on_something`." [source e operatori](https://stackoverflow.com/questions/4510640/what-is-the-purpose-of-in-a-shell-command)

 ## Python (path e conda)